NoroffFEU/edu-gate-oct24ft/src/components/README.md

 ### Navbar usage:

-Insert the given code at the top of the <body> element.
+Insert the given code at the top of the <body> element, but underneath "Header".
 All other code will be handled by the navbar.js file in /src/script/utils.

 ### Footer usage:

-Insert the given code at the top of the <body> element.
-All other code will be handled by the footer.js file in /src/script/utils.
+Only insert script link in <head>.
+JavaScript automatically enters a footer element when script is detected.